Nvidia announces RTX 3060 12GB for $329, launching late February

-The RTX 30-series just got a little more affordable.
-Nvidia has announced the RTX 3060 graphics card, which will come with 12GB of GDDR6 memory, and be available from late February for $329.
+The RTX 30-series is about to get a little more affordable.
+Nvidia announced today the RTX 3060 graphics card, which will come equipped with 12GB of GDDR6 memory and be available from late February—all for $329.

 The RTX 3060 should make for a decent upgrade for anyone still rocking a 10-series card, as Nvidia is keen to mention, with the card offering the latest Ampere architecture and all the good stuff that comes with it.

 The card has been pretty heavily rumoured for a while now, confounding everyone with its 12GB GDDR6 memory.
 That's higher capacity than the RTX 3060 Ti and RTX 3070, which both come with 8GB of GDDR6.
-It's even a higher capacity than the RTX 3080, but the high-end card comes with faster GDDR6X memory and thus greater memory bandwidth.
+It's even greater capacity than the RTX 3080 at 10GB, but the high-end card comes with faster GDDR6X memory and overall much improved memory bandwidth.

 The shift to 12GB is often seen as a response to the higher memory capacities of AMD's RX 6000-series, but you'll never hear Nvidia say it.

-Whatever the reason, the RTX 3060 12GB sounds like a great gaming card.
-So let's hope there are plenty available when they launch late February, because they are sure to be in high demand.
+Whatever the reason for the generous helping of VRAM, the RTX 3060 12GB sure sounds like a great gaming card at a more affordable price than we've currently seen out of Ampere.
+Let's hope there are plenty available when they launch next month, because high demand is likely an understatement for what's to come.